The Country Style Home: An Expression of Picturesque and Rustic Simplicity

 Typically one-story to two-story structures, country homes can be informal, elegant and luxurious as one’s lifestyle dictates.
 The one thing that remains the same is the feeling of comfort and ease both inside and outside the home.

-Here’s a dream of a country home! (# 126-1286).
-All of 2,300 square feet of space, the house stands in the midst of an attractive courtyard that leads to a gorgeous wrap-around porch decked with hanging flower pots.
-The two-story, three bedroom home has everything – foyer, den/library, second floor terrace, family room and master suite, fireplace, laundry area, and snack-bar in kitchen.
+Here’s a dream of a Country style home!
+(Plan #126-1286).
+All of 2,300 sq. ft. of space, the house stands in the midst of an attractive courtyard that leads to a gorgeous wrap-around porch decked with hanging flower pots.
+The 2-story, 3-bedroom home has everything – foyer, den/library, second floor terrace, family room and master suite, fireplace, laundry area, and snack bar in kitchen.

 Features of Country Home Plans